 Survey of Significant Landscape Features

 A detailed investigation including site inspections, a review of historic data as well as stakeholder and community consultation led to the development of a list of over 247 Significant Landscape Features.

 In addition the project team has mapped the evolution of the landscape in a series of maps dating from pre European settlement to current day in 30 year increments.

-A web base report has been developed which can be accessed by the community, tourists and students.
+An online source of information about the report has been developed which can be accessed by the community, tourists and students.

-Please visit the website www.orangesignificantscapes.com.au
+You can visit the website at significantlandscapes.orangemuseum.com.au